ceph/ceph-ansible/README.md

 in `group_vars/all` and `monitor_secret` in `group_vars/mons`.
 Those files contain
 information about how to generate appropriate values for these variables.

-## Specifying package origin (Debian-based only)
+## Specifying package origin

-By default, ceph-common installs from Ceph APT repository.
+By default, ceph-common installs from Ceph repository.
 However, you can set `ceph_origin` to "distro" to install Ceph from your default repository.

+### For Debian based systems

 If you want to use "backports", you can set "true" to `ceph_use_distro_backports`.
 Attention, ceph-common doesn't manage backports repository, you must add it yourself.